Elmo33/TerraForge/README.md

-# TerraGen
+# TerraForge

-TerraGen is a Python library for generating and manipulating Terraform configurations in HCL format.
+TerraForge is a Python library for generating and manipulating Terraform configurations in HCL format.
 It provides an intuitive, programmatic interface to create and manage Terraform files, making it easier to build, modify, and maintain infrastructure-as-code configurations.

 ## Features